typhonjs-fvtt-demo/essential-svelte-esm/README.md

 Foundry VTT developers.
 The core UI component framework contains reactive "application shells" that provide an enhanced ability to control your UI / window experience including intro and outro transitions along with support key UI elements like context menus and a new backward compatible and API compliant Dialog component that features a modal dialog option.

-TRL is innovative as it delivers a runtime library module for Foundry that packages up the runtime in a way that can be shared across any number of modules / game systems utilizing it thereby saving a lot of space in any given module or game system.
-Optionally, it is possible to also bundle TRL directly into your module or game system.
-The TRL is both a Foundry library module and an NPM package providing the development dependency utilized for code.